0xAll3nC/Remote-Code-Execution-Detection-via-MDE/1_setup_environment.md

    Use Azure, Hyper-V, or VMware to launch a Windows 10/11 instance.

 2. **Use a Strong Password**
-   Do **not** use weak default credentials like `labuser/Cyberlab123!`.
+   Do **not** use weak default credentials.
 Your VM could be compromised by opportunistic attackers if left exposed.

 3. **Disable the Windows Firewall** *(for simulation purposes only)*
    This helps make the VM discoverable: